How Many Homeless Children are in the USA?

 - 334,131 California children experience homelessness each year.

-- Families with young children now account for 40% of the homeless population.
+- Families with young children now account for one third of the homeless population.

 Accurate statistics regarding the number of homeless children are difficult to obtain.
 The homeless population is constantly in flux.
 The statistics are the most recent and admittedly under-estimated.
 Most counts do not specifically identify children, do not include families staying in motels or children living in group foster homes.